What to Do If Your Predicted Grades Don't Meet Uni Entry Requirements

 Predicted grades are typically calculated prior to the start of Year 13 and of course, before your university application.

 Talk to your teachers and let them know that you aren’t happy with your predicted grades.
-They can give you tips on how to improve them.
-You could study harder and retake your mock exams to prove you can get a higher grade.
+Your teachers can guide you and can give you tips on how to improve your grades so you can study harder and retake your exams – as a result, this can improve your predicted grades.

 This must be done before your UCAS application, as it is not possible to change predicted grades after submission.